SEND Policies

 How are the inspections carried out?

 Inspections take place over three weeks.
 In weeks one and two, the local area must provide a range of local data and information.
 This includes person-level data (lists of all children and young people with SEND who live in the local authority area, including those educated out of area) and information about how local education, health and care services commission and deliver services for children and young people with SEND and their families.
-Inspectors will also select specific children and young people’s cases for ‘tracking’, and will require data and documents relating to those cases.
-They will aim to talk to all the children and young people who are ‘tracked’, and their families.
+Inspectors will also select a small sample of children and young people for ‘tracking’: this means they do a detailed review of the education, health, and social care support that the child or young person has accessed.
+(Inspectors will only do this this with the consent of the child or young person and their parents or carers).
+Inspectors will aim to talk to all the children and young people they ‘track’, and to their parents or carers, to learn about their experiences of services.
 They will also ask for surveys to be shared with all local children and young people with SEND and their parents or carers.

-The inspection framework and handbook set out in detail the evaluation criteria inspectors use to judge the area.
+The inspection framework and handbook set out in detail the criteria inspectors use to evaluate the area.
 In brief: inspectors evaluate the effectiveness of the area’s partnership SEND arrangements in improving experiences and outcomes for children and young people with SEND, including the extent to which:

 • Children and young people’s needs are identified accurately and assessed